terraform-viettelidc/terraform-provider-vcloud/website/docs/d/lb_service_monitor.html.markdown

 # vcd\_lb\_service\_monitor

-Provides a VMware Cloud Director Edge Gateway Load Balancer Service Monitor data source.
+Provides a Viettel IDC Cloud Edge Gateway Load Balancer Service Monitor data source.
 A service monitor defines health check parameters for a particular type of network traffic.
 It can be associated with a pool.
 Pool members are monitored according to the service monitor parameters.
 See example usage of this data source in [server pool resource page](/providers/vmware/vcd/latest/docs/resources/lb_server_pool).